t4k1t/py3status-modules/README.rst

 - taskstatus shows open Taskwarrior_ tasks.
 If you have overdue tasks it also displays the number of overdue tasks and changes color.

-- mpdstatus shows the currently playing song.
-Left click will go to the previous song, right click will jump to the next song and middle click will pause playback
+- mpdstatus connects to MPD_ and shows the currently playing song.
+Left click will go to the previous song, right click will jump to the next song and middle click will pause playback.

 configuration